 - provide and keep current banking and settlement information;

-- sign a Merchant Agreement or accept these Terms electronically.
+- sign a Client Agreement or accept these Terms electronically.

 4. Services